 Getting started

-APLS contains sound files alongside annotations that allow us to treat these audio files as structured linguistic data.
+APLS contains sound files with accompanying annotated transcripts that allow the corpus files to be used as structured linguistic data.
 Once you have an APLS login, you can access APLS through your browser at https://apls.pitt.edu/labbcat.1

 On this page